lalvim/PartialLeastSquaresRegressor.jl/README.md

     * nfactors::Int = 10 - The number of latent variables to explain the data.
     * copydata::Bool = true - If you want to use the same input matrix or a copy.
     * centralize::Bool = true - If you want to z-score columns.
 Recommended if not z-scored yet.
-    * kernel::AbstractString = "gaussian" - use a non linear kernel.
+    * kernel::AbstractString = "rbf" - use a non linear kernel.
     * width::AbstractFloat   = 1.0 - If you want to z-score columns.
 Recommended if not z-scored yet.

 * PLS.transform - predicts using the learnt model extracted from fit.